keenerz/keenerz/README.md

 Hello I'm Keenan Kan a web developer born and raised in Miami, FL.
 I grew up tinkering with computers and love to be on the cutting edge of the latest technologies.

-- 🤔 Currently working on a freelance project with the MDC!
-Learning C#
+- 🤔 Currently working on a freelance project with the MDC and Learning C#!

 - ❤️ Love tinkering with technology, building custom computers and mechanical keyboards.